Information in AdS/QCD: mass spectroscopy of isovector mesons: Mass spectroscopy of isovector mesons from DCE

-and subsequently computing its Fourier transform, the modal fraction, and the DCE, respectively using Eqs. (\ref{fou} -- \ref{confige}), we can derive the mass spectra of the isovector meson families.
 This technique, taking into account the information content of AdS/QCD, based on the interpolation of the experimental mass spectra of the four families of isovector mesons in PDG \cite{pdg}, is more precise when compared to just solving Eq. (\ref{schr}) to derive the mass spectra.
 The DCE, using the protocol (\ref{fou} -- \ref{confige}), for each isovector meson family, is numerically calculated and exhibited in Tables \ref{scalarmasses5} -- \ref{scalarmasses8}.

 The first form of DCE Regge trajectories regards the DCE with respect to the $n$ radial excitation level of isovector meson resonances.
-Fig. \ref{cen1} shows the obtained outcomes, whose cubic polynomial interpolation of data in Tables \ref{scalarmasses5} -- \ref{scalarmasses8} respectively generates the first type of DCE Regge trajectories, with $0.1\%$ root-mean-square deviation (RMSD).
+Fig. \ref{cen1} shows the obtained outcomes, whose cubic polynomial interpolation of data in Tables \ref{scalarmasses5} -- \ref{scalarmasses8} respectively generates the first type of DCE Regge trajectories,